reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/common-parameters.md

 ### output

-Output format i.e. table, json, csv, csvheader (default "table" (on terminal) otherwise "json")
+Output format i.e. table, json, csv, csvheader, serverresponse (default "table" (on terminal) otherwise "json")

 :::info
 The `table` format is the default when the output is being displayed in the console output, i.e. when no pipeline, redirection or variable assignment is being used.
 Otherwise `json` format is the default (when the server response is JSON of course, otherwise the raw text will be printed).